raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

     import requests
     ```

 Now you need to develop the code to process each one of your weather readings.
 Rather than use actual measurements from your sensors during this development stage, create some test data as Python variables.
 Add these lines underneath your library imports.
+If you have an Oracle Weather Station, you should have:

    ```python
    humidity = 55.998